Toyota Crown Hardtop SL (1969)

 Road testing the Toyota Crown Hardtop SL

 The Hardtop SL’s 4-speed floor-shift gearbox is the same as that in the Crown S. The gear ratios are appropriate for the power and weight, but even with this flexible engine, it is difficult to start from second gear unless you slip the clutch quite a bit.
 The practical maximum speeds in the first three gears are 45, 75, and 115km/h (equivalent to 6000rpm each).
-The synchro is extremely powerful, the shift stroke is small, and the shift action, which was initially stiff, becomes much easier after 2,000km of driving.
+The synchro is extremely powerful, the shift stroke is short, and the shift action, which was initially stiff, became much easier after 2,000km of driving.

-The steering is extremely heavy at parking speeds, and while the gear ratio is variable to reduce the effort required to operate it, it only changes from 20.5:1 when driving straight to 23.6:1 near full lock, so you can’t really feel it in your hands.
+The steering is extremely heavy at parking speeds, and while the gear ratio is variable to reduce the effort required, it only changes from 20.5:1 when driving straight to 23.6:1 near full lock, so you can’t really feel the difference in your hands.
 For ladies who drive, the optional power steering is a “must.”
-From lock to lock, it takes about 4.75 turns, taking into account the free play, so the driver’s hands are quite busy when trying to go around tight corners quickly.
+Going from lock to lock takes about 4.75 turns, taking into account the on-center free play, so the driver’s hands are quite busy when trying to go around tight corners quickly.
 The steering, which is heavy at low speeds, becomes lighter as the speed increases.
-The steering characeristics are strong understeer, but it is significantly improved by increasing the tire pressure to about 2.0kg/cm², and the ride comfort is not adversely affected.
-Recently, the steering of Toyota cars has been improving remarkably, and this Crown Hardtop is no exception.
+The basic characteristic when cornering is strong understeer, but it is significantly improved by increasing the tire pressure to about 2.0kg/cm², and the ride comfort is not adversely affected.
+Recently, the steering of Toyota cars has been improving significantly, and this Crown Hardtop is no exception.
 At high speeds, the steering is quite accurate, and it becomes more responsive as the speed increases.
-On winding inner-city highways, once you get used to it you can weave through traffic in this 1.4 ton vehicle with the same ease as driving a smaller car.
+On winding inner-city highways, you can weave through traffic in this 1.4 ton vehicle with the same ease as driving a smaller car once you get used to it.

 The ride is very solid and comfortable.
 It is basically soft, with plenty of suspension stroke.
 All the small irregularities in the road are absorbed by the suspension, and the sound insulation is very good, so the noise from the suspension is also well eliminated.
 However, when going over large bumps at high speeds, the car easily bottoms out, and when driving on a rough paved road at about 80km/h, the body sways quite a bit, and passengers can get sick.
 Considering the soft suspension and the relatively large sprung weight, there is little roll in corners.
 This is because the car is equipped with a stabilizer bar with a diameter of more than 20mm, and the rigidity of the body is exceptionally high.